Responding to the Rohingya emergency in Bangladesh

 Many agencies are working to communicate with, and gather feedback from, affected people in Cox’s Bazar.
 We’re actively working with Internews and Translators Without Borders to find out what Rohingya people – and the host communities - really need.
 Watch here.

-We’re sharing the feedback we gather with all the agencies involved and our expertise and technical supports feeds into a regular bulletin called “What Matters?” helping to improve the quality and effectiveness of the response.
+We’re sharing the feedback we gather with all the agencies involved, and our expertise and technical supports feeds into a regular bulletin called “What Matters?” helping to improve the quality and effectiveness of the response.
+In March 2019, we also launched our Foresight Service which provides humanitarian agencies with community feedback on response priorities over the next six months.

 Our experience of working on humanitarian communication programmes in Bangladesh – including our long-standing leadership of the national Communication with Communities Working Group and our previous responses to smaller-scale emergencies in the country – means that we are able to provide high-quality, expert advice for the UN, NGOs and government as the Rohingya emergency continues to develop.